Nicollette Sheridan: Desperate Housewives and lawsuit

-In 2004, Sheridan was cast as Edie Britt in the ABC comedy-drama series Desperate Housewives.
+Sheridan landed her notable role as Edie Britt in the series Desperate Housewives.
 The character was originally written as a recurring role in the series.
 Sheridan had auditioned for Bree Van de Kamp, one of the series' more prominent roles.
 On 15 November 2004, Sheridan (in character as Britt) appeared with NFL wide receiver Terrell Owens in an introductory skit to that evening's Monday Night Football episode.
 Some observers condemned the skit as sexually suggestive, and ABC later apologized for airing it.
 On 14 March 2005, the Federal Communications Commission ruled that the skit did not violate decency standards, because it contained no outright nudity or foul language.
 Sheridan was nominated for a 2005 Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film and was ranked number 48 on Maxims 2006 Hot 100 List.
 In February 2009, during the show's fifth season, Sheridan announced her departure from Desperate Housewives.
 Her exit episode aired in April 2009, when Edie Britt was killed off.
 Unlike the other main characters who had been killed off over the years on Desperate Housewives, Sheridan did not make an appearance in the show's final episode, which aired in May 2012.

 In April 2010, Sheridan filed a $20 million lawsuit against Desperate Housewives creator and producer Marc Cherry and ABC Television, alleging that she was assaulted by Cherry on the set of the show and was then fired when she reported the alleged abuse to the network.
 In her lawsuit, Sheridan claimed wrongful termination, assault and battery, gender violence, discrimination based on sex, sexual orientation, and age, and intentional infliction of emotional distress.
 She also alleged that Cherry was abusive to other cast members and writers.
 ABC responded by stating that while they were unaware of this particular complaint, they had investigated similar claims made by Sheridan and reportedly found them to be without merit.
 The show's stars, Teri Hatcher, Felicity Huffman, Marcia Cross, and Eva Longoria, pledged their support to help Cherry in his battle against Sheridan's allegations.